Alma-kube-tools/2netInterfaceAWS/README.md

-Gateway is default gateway for the network table1name is the routing table name for the 1 network interface of ec2 instance table2name is the routing table name for VIP interface vipdevice is the name for the vip interface that you attach and detach at runtime vipip is the ip for the interface that you use for vip defaultnetmask is the netmask of the network is useful for build the config file
+Gateway is default gateway for the network table1name is the routing table name for the 1 network interface of ec2 instance table2name is the routing table name for VIP interface defaultdevice is the first network interface that will be created on first deploy vipdevice is the name for the vip interface that you attach and detach at runtime vipip is the ip for the interface that you use for vip defaultnetmask is the netmask of the network is useful for build the config file